 - Sea snakes

 To really sell it, the Mimic Octopus also acts just like whatever sea creature it is mimicking!

-How do octopuses know what color and texture they should turn into?
+How do octopuses know what texture they should turn into?

 Within less than a second, an octopus’s eyes take in their surroundings.
 They relax or contract their chromatophores and have assumed their camouflage.